Heinrich Reisenbauer Austrian, b. 1938

 Biography

-From the beginning, Heinrich Reisenbauer drew very controlled, orderly groupings of identical subjects: people, and animals.
-Initially he worked only with pencils and colored pencils on small sheets of paper; in the 90s he extended his spectrum to include large-format pieces of paper and canvasses, which he worked on with markers, brushes, and acrylic paints.
-Reisenbauer is not a painter; instead, he colors his drawings, in which the mostly black contours remain preserved, and he fills in the individual simple shapes.
-His works are typified not by subject matter but by the serial repetition of a subject on the same sheet or on the same canvas.
-However, this repetition is not that of a Pop artist like Andy Warhol, who varies colors among identical forms; instead, Reisenbauer draws every element multiple times in extremely diverse, but nonetheless similar, forms, resulting in a lively composition.
+From the beginning, Heinrich Reisenbauer drew very controlled, orderly groupings of identical subjects: objects, people, and animals.
+Initially, he worked only with pencils and colored pencils on small sheets of paper; in the 90s he extended his spectrum to include large-format works on paper and canvasses, with markers and acrylic paints.
+Reisenbauer is not a painter; instead, he colors his drawings, in which the mostly black contours remain preserved, and he fills in the simple shapes.
+His works are characterized not by subject matter but by the serial repetition of a subject on the same sheet or on the same canvas.
+However, this repetition is not that of a Pop artist such as Andy Warhol, who varies colors among identical forms.
+Instead, Reisenbauer draws every element multiple times in extremely diverse, but nonetheless similar, forms, resulting in a lively composition.

 He adapted well to the House of Artists and began drawing regularly, leading to success within Austria and internationally within just a few years.
 Although Reisenbauer displays few outward signs of emotion, he is very interested in what goes on around him and enjoys travelling to his exhibitions, where he patrols alongside his works with a stoic expression.